GoogleCloudPlatform/repo-automation-playground/xunit-autolabels/README.md

 # xunit-autolabels

 ## Purpose
-This script automatically labels tests with their corresponding sample(s)' region tag(s).
+This script automatically labels tests with their corresponding snippet(s)' region tag(s).

 #### Languages supported
 This script supports the major *dynamically-typed* languages supported by GCP: